ZainabAldhanhani/LungCancerClassificationA701/README.md

 > **Note**: Make sure that Model Weights in the same folder.
 ## Dataset Access

 The dataset used for this project is available on Kaggle.
-It contains Chest CT scan images for various medical imaging tasks.
+It contains Chest CT scan images for  3 chest cancer types which are Adenocarcinoma,Large cell carcinoma, Squamous cell carcinoma , and 1 folder for the normal cell.
 To access and download the dataset, follow these steps:

 1. Visit the Kaggle dataset page: **[Chest CT Scan Images](https://www.kaggle.com/datasets/mohamedhanyyy/chest-ctscan-images)**